OFFLINE-GmbH/oc-bootstrapper/README.md

 # Bootstrapper for October CMS

-`oc-bootstrapper` is a simple script that enables you to bootstrap an October CMS installation with custom plugins and custom themes.
+`oc-bootstrapper` is a simple script that enables you to bootstrap an October CMS installation with custom plugins and custom theme.
 You simply describe your setup in a config file and run the install command.

  `oc-bootstrapper` enables you to install plugins and themes from your own git repo.